Slaitroc/RicciPaoliGrisoni/RASD.md

 ### Controlled By the World

-1. A Company publish an inte
+1. A Company publish an internship
-4. A Student or a Company accepts a suitable recommendation(swipe)
+2. A Student or a Company accepts a suitable recommendation(swipe)
-5. A Company configures interviews for a specific internship
+3. A Company configures interviews for a specific internship
-6. A Company conducts a previously set up interview
+4. A Company conducts a previously set up interview
-7. A Company finalizes a previously conducted interview
+5. A Company finalizes a previously conducted interview
-8. A Student or Company complains, communicates problem, provides information about an ongoing internship
+6. A Student or Company complains, communicates problem, provides information about an ongoing internship
-9. A Student answers questions related to an interview
+7. A Student answers questions related to an interview
-10. A Students or Company monitors his Recommendation Process
+8. A Students or Company monitors his Recommendation Process
-11. A University handles complaints about ongoing internships
+9. A University handles complaints about ongoing internships
-12. A University interrupts an internship
+10. A University interrupts an internship

 ### Controlled By the Machine